Semistable models for modular curves and power operations for Morava E-theories of height 2: Modeling Morava E-theories of height via moduli spaces of elliptic curves

+By work of Ando, Hopkins, Rezk, and Strickland, power operations on $E$ correspond to finite flat subgroup schemes of $\BG$, or equivalently, to isogenies from $\BG$ \cite[Theorem B]{cong}.
+Thus, again via the Serre-Tate theorem, we model the latter by isogenies between elliptic curves in order to obtain explicit formulas for the power operations.

+More precisely, as the base ring $E^0$ is $p$-local, we need only work with the moduli problems $[\G_0(p^r)]$ of isomorphism classes of elliptic curves with a choice of degree-$p^r$ subgroup scheme.
+It suffices to analyze $[\G_0(p)]$ and its Atkin-Lehner involution.\footnote{See \cite[11.3.1]{KM} with more details below in Section \ref{subsec:AL}. } Indeed, the ring of (additive) power operations on any Morava E-theory is {\em quadratic} \cite[Main Theorem and Proposition 4.10]{Koszul}: with ring multiplication given by composition, the $p^r$-power operations are generated by the $p$-power ones, subject to quadratic relations which describe products of two generators.

-The simultaneous moduli problem $\big(\CP_N,[\G_0(p)]\big)$ is represented by a scheme $\CM_{N,\,p}$, which is finite and flat over $\CM_N$ of degree $p + 1$.
-Upon formal completion at the supersingular point corresponding to $\BG_0$, the scheme $\CM_{N,\,p}$ is isomorphic to the formal spectrum of the target ring of $\psi^p$ \cite[Theorem 1.1]{Str98}.
+The moduli problem $[\G_0(p)]$ is {\em relatively} representable over the moduli stack of elliptic curves \cite[4.2 and 5.1.1]{KM}.
+In particular, the simultaneous moduli problem $\CP_N\times[\G_0(p)]$ is representable by a scheme $\CM_{N,\,p}$ which is finite flat over $\CM_N$ of degree $p+1$.

-Via a {\em dehomogenization} procedure, the parameters $h$ and $\A$ are constructed from weakly holomorphic modular forms $H$ (a factor of a Hasse invariant) and $\K$ on $\G_1(N) \times \G_0(p)$ (see \cite[Proposition 2.8 and Examples 2.6 and 3.4]{ho}).
-Moreover, the {\em Atkin-Lehner involution} of $[\G_0(p)]$ gives a new pair of parameters $\th$ and $\tA$ for $\psi^p$ (cf.~\cite[11.3.1]{KM}).
-In fact, they are the images of $h$ and $\A$ under $\psi^p$.

-As a result of Lubin's isogeny construction in \cite[proof of Theorem 1.4]{Lubin}, the parameter $\A$ plays a double role, which is important for our application.
-Algebraically, it is a norm by construction and is hence $\G_0(p)$-invariant \cite[Construction 3.1\,(ii)]{ho}.
-Geometrically, it defines the cotangent map to the isogeny $\Psi_N^{(p)}$ \cite[Remark 3.2]{ho}.
-In particular, this leads to the following.

-\begin{prop} Let $\CM_N$ and $\CM_{N,\,p}$ be the moduli schemes defined above.
-In a punctured formal neighborhood of the cusps $\CMB_N - \CM_N$, the scheme $\CM_{N,\,p}$, viewed as a relative curve over $\CM_N$, has an equation